whatisthisshitbro/k-subscription/README.md

-K-SUBSCRIPTION ANONYMITY
+K-SUBSCRIPTION
 ==========
-It's main purpose is to preserve user's anonymity when she browses Microblogging applications (For now this extension can be used only for Twitter).
+It's main purpose is to preserve user's anonymity when she browses Microblogging applications (For now this Google Chrome extension can be used only for Twitter).
 The extension succeeds this by obfuscating the user's preferences.

 k-subscription anonymity extension uses Twitter API v1.1 and it works under the requirements